streetcomplete/StreetComplete/README.md

 ## Notable changes
 * Option to directly edit tags
 * More customizable behavior, including settings or element selection for many quests
   * Such customization should be handled with care.
-There are some safeguards, modifying element selection could still lead to app crashes or bad tagging.
+There are some safeguards, but modifying element selection could still lead to app crashes or bad tagging.
 * Overlay with customizable element selection and color source (regular expression evaluating tags)
 * Create nodes anywhere, using presets from iD tagging schema for pre-filling tags
 * Ability to create notes in a GPX file instead of uploading them to OSM
 * Additional quests that are not eligible for StreetComplete, usually because some answers cannot be tagged, or because not everyone has the required knowledge to answer the quest
 * Quests based on external data sources (currently available: Osmose and CSV file)
+* Switch to satellite / aerial imagery background, and customize the source URL
-* Quick settings, e.g. for fast switch of preset
+* Quick settings, for fast switch of preset or background
 * Level filter (available only in quick settings menu)
 * Import / export for settings, quest presets, hidden quests and custom overlays
 * Show all quests for the selected element at once, and also nearby quests